Most of us have witnessed great anguish

 three or more times should also be okay, right?

 the Bible would need to set a limit on the

 amount of divorces and remarriages.
-Otherwise things can
+Otherwise life can

 their children.
 As you know divorce